-In addition to the above, at 31 March 2005 and 31 March 2007 the Company made a special award of 50 and 20 free shares respectively.
-These awards were made to all employees in employment at both 31 March and 20 August 2005 for the 2005 award, and 31 March and 30 May 2007 for the 2007 award, in recognition of their contribution to the success of the Company.
-Under the arrangements for the award, the shares will be held in trust for five years, at which point they will be transferred to the employees at no cost to the employee.
-These shares may be withdrawn at any point during years four and five, but tax and national insurance would then be payable on any amounts withdrawn.
+These awards were made to all employees in recognition of their contribution to the success of the company.
+Under the arrangements for the awards, the shares will be held in trust for five years, at which point they will be transferred to the employees at no cost to the employee.
+These shares may be withdrawn at any point during years four and five, but income tax and national insurance would then be payable on any amounts withdrawn.